 So there are a few traditions that go along with the night and based on the various other names it receives you’ve probably guessed the basics:

 The main event.
 The showstopper.
 The one that makes it.
-There needs to be fireworks to celebrate a failed “Gunpowder Plot” for, you know…reasons.
-There is no specifics on types or colours or specific times to set them off but they need be there for everyone to go “ooh” and “aah” at.
+There needs to be fireworks to celebrate a failed “Gunpowder Plot” because… you know…reasons.
+There are no specifics on types or colours or exact times to set them off but they need be there for everyone to go “ooh” and “aah” at.
 And I tend to go “ooh” and “aah” for every single one.

 Sadly, this one is slowly disappearing as people started to realise that having, what was usually, a GIANT fire surrounded by people wasn’t really the best idea but bonfires are very much a part of a traditional event – hence “Bonfire Night”.
 As a child, I remember our local village bonfire, built largely of wooden pallets, being truly enormous and the heat that would come off the thing was just unfathomable but it was a vital part of the night.
 The 5th of November was always icy cold so you had to go stand by the fire every so often to thaw out a bit or to toast some marshmallows or your face.
 At that time, kids just wandered around it, there were no fences and our clothes were probably not particularly fire retardant, but if there is a bonfire at an organised event today they will be carefully controlled, fenced off and with full health and safety checks keeping everything right!